How to get started as a graphic designer:

 3. Don't quit your day job

 When starting your graphic design career unless you have a a-lot of savings to rely on, it is best just to re-organise your time and study.
-Whatever you do, don't quit your day job.
-Stressing about money will put pressure on the study and processing time leading to your dream job.
+Whatever you do, don’t quit your day job.
+Money worries will put pressure on the study time and stop you from progressing.
 Instead learn to manage your time better and start prioritising what is really important to you and for your graphic design career!

 On the plus side in the long run you may end up saving so much money which you will be able to invest in developing your skills .
 Try to make learning a part of your daily routine and stay inspired everyday!